tollbit/node-sdk/README.md

 ## Tollbit

 A managed entry point to any web app, specifically meant for AI agents.
 Direct, authorized, and reliable agent <-> service interactions for any web service on the internet.
+Built for web automation, API access, and content access.

 ## Why Tollbit Exists